1 min read

 In September 2025, Microsoft announced a major change: Teams will no longer be automatically bundled with Microsoft 365 and Office 365 suites for new...

-Q1 has become the busiest renewal season for Microsoft licensing, especially for organizations operating under the New Commerce Experience.
+Q1 is the busiest renewal season for Microsoft licensing, especially for organizations operating under the New Commerce Experience.

 Microsoft licensing continues to evolve with new options designed to support long-term planning and pricing stability.